jockm/1Bitsy/README.md

 ## Theory of Operation

 One of the 74*161s is used as a settable register, and isn't allowed to increment the value.
-So if the O Bit is not set, the contents of VVVV are loaded into the register, and and the QA-QD pins preserve the output until another OUT (or JMO or JSO) instruction occurs
+So if the O Bit is not set, the contents of `VVVV` are loaded into the register, and and the `QA`-`QD` pins preserve the output until another `OUT` (or `JMO` or `JSO`) instruction occurs

 Instruction Decoding works as follows